edgarsilva/miconsul/README.md

 [2024/Jul/01 - 2024/Jul/07]

 - [x] Upload patients profile pic to disk under authentication
-- [ ] Accept profile pic from Logto (This is partially done, need to check the identity of social media to pull from there).
+- [x] Accept profile pic from Logto, from google identity.
-- [ ] Upload images to object storage?
+- [ ] Upload images to object storage? <- still unsure about this one...

 - [ ] Email/Messages updates